kristianmandrup/amazing-aurelia-book/basic-routing.md

 </template>
 ```

+Notice that just like for the the `app.ts` root router, the child router has a default  `<router-view>` element which it manages to display the view for each navigation.
+So now you can use the top level menu for the top level router navigation, and then from within the child router, using a sub-menu you can route the nested view.

-We can also see that it has it's own `<router-view>`.
-Using a child router can be useful for any view that is itself navigatable, such as when you use a tab menu, accordion or similar, f.ex in a Sidebar or a Form wizard.
+Using a child router can be useful for any view that is itself navigatable, such as when you use a tab menu, accordion or similar.
+You can f.ex use this approach effectivaly for a Sidebar or a Form wizard.